BOZICH | 5 questions (no sure answers) for Kentucky Derby 147

 5. What are the wise guys saying?

 Nobody is rushing to pick the favorite.
-At the conclusion of NBC’s coverage of the Arkansas Derby Saturday, analysts Jerry Bailey and Randy Moss were asked for their Derby selections.
+At the conclusion of NBC’s coverage Saturday of the Arkansas Derby, analysts Jerry Bailey and Randy Moss were asked for their Derby selections.

 Neither picked Essential Quality.